garfix/nli-go/doc/manual/knowledge-engineer/solution.md

 "answer" are just a passive set of relations passed to the generator.
 They are not processed in any way.
 All variable bindings must already be available at this point.

-A special function of "answer" is "make_and().

-    preparation: make_and(A, And, R)

-This construction allows you to create a nested structure of AND's, so that you can respond with

-    John, Kale and Louis

 ## Canned responses

 A canned response is just a literal text that may be used as an answer.